sok-og-skriv/sok-og-skriv-web/docs/en/searching/plan-your-searches.md

 # Plan your search

 ## Getting an overview
-During the early stages of your thesis work, you need to gain an overview of your chosen field.
+During the early stages of your thesis work, you need to get an overview of your chosen field.
 This will help you in the process of identifying your research question, method and general approach.
 At this point you may find it useful to skim through a few different sources.
 Some of them will continue to be valuable resources as your project progresses, while others will only be useful at the beginning.

 ## Finding background information